page_title_detailed

 Rare side effects

 Blood clots are a rare but serious side effect of tamoxifen.
-They usually occur in the leg, but blood clots can travel from the legs to the lungs.
+They usually occur in the leg, but blood clots can spread from the legs to the lungs.
 Signs of a blood clot in the leg can include pain, warmth, and/or swelling of the leg.
 Signs of a blood clot in the lungs can include shortness of breath, chest pain, or fever.
 If you experience any of these, it is important to seek emergency medical attention.
 Blood clots can also cause a stroke.

 People who have a high risk of blood clots are those with a family history of blood clots, who are smokers, who are older, and those who have an inactive lifestyle and other medical problems.